yousefiparsa/cardio_EDA/README.md

 # Cardio Project Exploratory Data Aanalysis

-This repository contains the exploratory data analysis for the Cardio dataset.
+This repository contains the exploratory data analysis for the Cardio products case study.
+The dataset contains 180 samples of Product ,Age, Gender, Education, Marital Status, Usage, Fitness, Income, and Miles of 180 person.

 ## Requirements